Kenyatta says campus attackers 'embedded' in Kenya's Muslim community

 His televised speech in response to Thursday's 15-hour siege at the Garissa university campus came after the Interior Ministry said five suspects in the assault had been detained, some while trying to flee to Somalia.

 Four suspects were Kenyans of Somali origin, and the fifth was Tanzanian, the ministry said.
 The suspected mastermind, Mohamed Mohamud, a former teacher at a Garissa madrasa, is still on the run.
-Kenya has offered a 20 million shillings (144,102 pound) reward for his arrest.
+Kenya has offered a 20 million shillings ($215,000) reward for his arrest.

 "Our task of countering terrorism has been made all the more difficult by the fact that the planners and financiers of this brutality are deeply embedded in our communities," Kenyatta said.